Pet Dental Health Month

 Stage 3: Moderate Periodontal Disease

-You may notice very bad breath, heavy tartar accumulation especially on the molars, very stained or discolored teeth, and pronounced gum redness.
-It's possible the animal is chewing more on one side than the other.
+You may notice very bad breath, significant tartar buildup especially on the molars, very stained or discolored teeth, and pronounced gum redness.
+Your pet may chew more on one side than the other.

 Stage 4: Advanced Periodontal Disease

-Gum disease is about five times more common in companion animals than in humans due to the chemical composition of cats' and dogs' mouths and saliva.
-Additionally, their mouth is more alkaline, which allows greater plaque formation.
+Gum disease is about five times more common in pets than in humans due to the chemical composition of cats' and dogs' mouths and saliva.
+Additionally, their mouths are more alkaline, which allows for greater plaque formation.

 Symptoms of Dental Disease